hunterdyar/hdyarblog/content/blog/posts/methods-for-custom-packages/_index.md

 The difference is that you can make changes to the files, then go into the submodule and commit/push those changes to the packages remote, then go back to your project and commit and push it's separate changes there.

 You can set up multiple packages as submodules.

+## Symbolic Links

+# Conclusion

+Check out the Unity 2022 talk [How to adopt a modular code workflow for your team](https://youtu.be/nk3gHIZZ5Rg?list=PLX2vGYjWbI0Qavt5La4C2xfILQKj8l8g5) for a broader overview and discussion.
+It also covers code strategies for adopting a more modular workflow.

+If modular unity development is interesting to you, here is a list of relevant topics:

+- assembly definition files
+- unity manual: custom packages
+-